Wishing Piece Raid RNG (CFW)

 Luxray Overview

-Luxray is a tool used for automating the (otherwise tedious) date skipping process and can be launched from the Switch Homebrew Menu.
-As mentioned above, the den seed increments by one after each day that passes.
-Luxray can be used to alter the system clock and make the game believe that a day has passed which will increment any den seeds.
+Luxray is a Switch tool used for automating the (otherwise tedious) date skipping process.
+It can be launched from the Switch Homebrew Menu.
+As mentioned above, the den seed advances by one for each day that passes.
+Luxray can be used to alter the system clock and make the game believe that a day has passed to advance den seeds.

 Using Luxray

-Upon launching you will be presented with a calculator-style application with three main features, these are:
+Upon launching you will be presented with a calculator-style application with three main features:

-1. Set - Sets the network time to a desired date based on the figure typed into the calculator.
+1. Set - Adjust the network time by the number of days entered.
 Useful for changing the weather.

-2. Step - Initiates date skipping, based on the number typed into the calculator.
+2. Step - Date skips based on the number of days entered.
 Used to automate date-skipping.

-3. NTP - Sets the date and time back to network time, this should be done after every date-skipping session.
+3. NTP - Synchronizes the date and time back to network time.
+This should be done after every date-skipping session.

-Date & Time must be synced via the internet in order to use Luxray as it takes advantage of System time manipulation.
+Date & Time must be synced via the internet in the System Settings in order to use Luxray.

 Great!
 You should now have basic understanding of how to use each of the tools and how to find your Max Raid seed.
 Click the button below to see a worked example of the entire process from start to finish.